nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    Use case resumes at step 2.

-**Use case: UC13 Undo recent delete/clear operation**
+**Use case: UC13 Undo recent changes**

 **MSS:**

-1. User chooses to delete/clear contact(s).
+1. User requests to undo changes.
-2. SOCket deletes respective contact(s).
+2. SOCket undoes changes.
-3. User requests to get back the recent deleted contact(s).
-4. SOCket undo and restored recent deleted contact(s).

    Use case ends.

 **Extensions:**

-* 3a.
-SOCket detects user has not done any delete/clear operation before.
+* 1a.
+No changes exist.

-    * 3a1.
-SOCket shows an error message, no data can be restored.
+    * 1a1.
+SOCket shows an error message.

       Use case ends.